 - Additional holidays: Many international schools have an additional holiday of a few days around May.
-Some schools my break up for a week or more at Easter (which often falls after the spring break).
+Some schools may break for a week or more at Easter (which often falls after the spring break).

-School holidays in Russian state schools for 2019–20 are:
+The following is an estimate of school holidays in Russian state schools for 2022–2023:

 Additional holidays and days off

 As well as the standard school holidays in Russia, there are a number of additional public holiday dates when most schools will be shut.
-These include Fatherland Day (23 February), International Women’s Day (8 March), Russia Day (12 June) and Unity Day (4 November).
-See our guide to public holidays in Russia for information on key dates to look out for.
+These include Fatherland Day (23 February), International Women’s Day (8 March), Russia Day (12 June), and Unity Day (4 November).

 Most schools also have their own timetable of dates when there will be no school due to things such as staff training, pupil book days, or regional holidays.
 Consult your child’s school for a full list of these dates.
 Many schools also publish a full calendar on their website.
 International schools that publish online calendars include: